 Command Definition set domain Sets the domain.
 When you change any of the domain settings and you restart the CIFS server, the CIFS server leaves the old domain.
-Thus, when a change is made to either one or more of domain, domain controller, or domain user settings, and the next time the CIFS server is started, the CIFS server first attempts to leave the existing join and then joins the AD domain with the new settings.
-See "About leaving an AD domain" on page 144. set security Sets the security user. user If you change the security setting from ads to user and you stop or restart the CIFS server, it leaves the AD domain.
+Thus, when a change is made to either one or more of domain, domain controller, or domain user settings, and the next time the CIFS server is started, the CIFS server first attempts to leave the existing join and then joins the AD domain with the new settings. set security Sets the security user. user If you change the security setting from ads to user and you stop or restart the CIFS server, it leaves the AD domain.
 When you change the security setting, and you stop or restart the CIFS server, the CIFS server leaves the existing AD domain.
 For example, the CIFS server leaves the existing AD domain if the existing security is ads, and the new security is changed to user, and the CIFS server is either stopped, or started again.
-See "About leaving an AD domain" on page 144.
 If the CIFS server is already stopped, changing the security to a value other than ads causes Veritas Access to leave the domain.
 Both the methods mentioned earlier require either stopping or starting the CIFS server.
 This method of leaving the domain is provided so that if a CIFS server is already stopped, and may not be restarted in near future, you should have some way of leaving an existing join to AD domain.
-See "About leaving an AD domain" on page 144.